Daniel-KM/Omeka-S-module-Guest/README.md

 ---------

 * Copyright Biblibre, 2016-2017
-* Copyright Daniel Berthereau, 2017-2024 (see [Daniel-KM] on GitLab)
+* Copyright Daniel Berthereau, 2017-2025 (see [Daniel-KM] on GitLab)

-This module is based on a full rewrite of the plugin [Guest User] for [Omeka Classic] by [BibLibre].
+This module was based on a full rewrite of the plugin [Guest User] for [Omeka Classic] by [BibLibre].